-- Confirmed that the exception procedures were performed as specified when entering unauthorised inputs from the printer driver. - Confirmed that the procedures for abnormal operations or process interruption were performed as specified when editing stored documents using Document Server Function.
+- Confirmed that the procedures were performed as specified even when abnormal operations were performed or a process was interrupted during the stored document edit operation of Document Server Function.

 (c) Result

 All the independent testing performed by the evaluator was correctly completed, and the evaluator confirmed the behaviour of the TOE.
 The evaluator confirmed consistencies between the expected behaviour and all the testing results.